conda/conda-docs/docs/source/help/examples/examples.rst

 Below are some extended examples using conda commands with a variety of optional arguments.

-SEE ALSO: :doc:`/using/index` and the complete :doc:`commands` guide."
+SEE ALSO: :doc:`/using/index` and the complete :doc:`commands` guide.

 Contents: